AndrePeraltaMaya/AndrePeraltaMaya/README.md

 If you're interested in collaborating on exciting projects or just want to talk technology, I'd love to meet you!
 You can contact me through my email peralta.maya.andre@gmail.com or find me on LinkedIn.

-<em><b>I I love learning new things and practicing what I learn, I also love challenges and chess, so if you want to play a game or have a project in mind, don't think about it and contact me. :blush: </b></em>
+<em><b>I love learning new things and practicing what I learn, I also love challenges and chess, so if you want to play a game or have a project in mind, don't think about it and contact me. :blush: </b></em>

 Thank you for visiting my profile!